5. Run host tests#

 A task launches a terminal.
 You should see blinky_test fail:

-Press any key to close the terminal that the task launched.
+Press any key to close the terminal that was launched.

 Tip